KevinCayenne/PROS/README.md

 raw data processing:
 ====================

+-   Sign into the root

--   rsync NCCUFTP to your own directory :
+-   Rsync NCCUFTP to your own directory :

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 rsync -avhr myfile.gz /home/pi/tmp/